shawnkost/shawnkost/README.md

 # :iphone: Applications

-## **GoodGames**: A web application for users to find new games to play, leave reviews for those games, and add games to their list.
+## ::video_game: **GoodGames**: A web application for users to find new games to play, leave reviews for those games, and add games to their list.

 ### [GitHub](https://github.com/shawnkost/good-games)

 ![goodGames](https://user-images.githubusercontent.com/71413368/108276433-aa9f5300-712c-11eb-8fa5-efbee57a594e.gif)

-## **AniManiac**: A web application for users to find different anime series, and view their MyAnimeList
+## :boom:**AniManiac**: A web application for users to find different anime series, and view their MyAnimeList

 ### [Demo](https://shawnkost.github.io/ajax-project/) | [GitHub](https://github.com/shawnkost/ajax-project)